Inciting unconditional love in the war torn world of religious division and man’s control.

 Hello I’m John Spinks, and in the absence of a convenient cafe, two comfortable chairs and two frothy cappuccinos, let me introduce myself to you.

-I’m the author of Cult Escape which is probably why you came to this page.
-The title might sound a little dramatic but I reckon it describes what was required for me, to escape that is, and for many who are still today incarcerated by the control their religion has over them.
+I’m the author of Cult Escape which is this web resource and the book about my full story.
+The title might sound a little dramatic, but I reckon it describes exactly what was required for me, to escape that is, and for many who are still today incarcerated by the control their religion has over them.

-My greatest qualification for this book is love and passion.
-I reckon I have not been ready to write this book until now.
-My character was too wounded and it would have blunted the message.
+If I am qualified to create this resource and write the book, my greatest qualification will be love and passion.
+I reckon I have not been ready to write this book until the last few years.
+My character was too wounded, and it would have blunted the message.
 Though I don’t hold back in exposing the traditions of man that separate families and destroy so many lives, I aim for unconditional love to all people no matter who they are.
 Unconditional love will dissolve all separation and war and without believing that, this book would have just been a criticism without a solution.

 Other qualifications which may be of use are my Master Life Coaching and Diploma in Psychology.
 I also got a first in Media Studies, majoring in photography which is still a passion of mine.
 I am a Restorative Justice Counsellor and a Relationship Coach with an ambitious course I created called The Answer – Literal Steps to Your Relationship Bliss.

 I am a father of an amazing daughter and I live on the Wirral Peninsular in England.
-I describe myself as non religious as I love God who I believe is also non religious.
+I describe myself as non-religious as I love God who I believe is also non-religious.
 I see love and religion as opposites.
-My belief nowadays is that God is right and he loves me and you unconditionally.
+My belief nowadays is that God is right, and he loves me and you unconditionally.
+(That’s pretty much all the Bible-bashing you are going to get out of me.)

 But there’s more.
 A person can leave a cult but does the cult ever leave the person?
 After escaping I spent a wild two years exploring my desires.
 I was driven by wounds of rejection and not feeling loved.
 I tell of my adventures and vices and mistakes in the book.
 I want to show that a person leaving a cult can make many mistakes but don’t let that stop your adventure into freedom.
 My journey of healing and wholeness had just begun and looking back all I needed was faith, hope and above all, love.
 I really believe that there is hope for ‘the cult to leave a person’ too.